Boulder08/chunknorris/README.md

 - Default: not set

 **--cvvdp-probing-only**: Runs only the initial probing phase and exits.
 The results are used if you run a normal process afterwards and the result csv is found from the output folder.
 This mode is useful if you want to see what kind of CVVDP scores and bitrates you would get at various CRFs.

+**--cvvdp-probing-length**: Defines in percentage how much of the video will be probed.
+The probes will be picked throughout the whole video to match (approximately) this amount.
+- Example: --cvvdp-probing-length 6
+- Default: 5

+**--cvvdp-probing-mode**: Defines the probing mode for CVVDP.
+The 'fast' mode skips some refinement probes and it's mostly useful for testing.
+- Example: --cvvdp-probing-mode fast
+- Default: full

+**--cvvdp-dark-boost**: Enabling this option gives a slight (max 0.02%) boost to CVVDP target scores for dark chunks.
+The cvvdp_min_luma and cvvdp_max_luma range is used to determine the amount of boosting.
+- Default: not set

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.